-Fresh seafood, such as locally-caught sole or salmon, is the specialty at a Bodega restaurant known as The Tides.
+Fresh seafood, such as locally caught sole or salmon, is the specialty at a Bodega restaurant known as The Tides Wharf.
 Bodega Bay hosts the largest fishing fleet between San Francisco and Eureka.

 Goat Rock Beaches, at the mouth of the Russian River, extend out on a peninsula between the river and the ocean.
-Watching waves crash against the rock pedestals, called seastacks, viewing sunsets from this west-facing beach, and collecting driftwood at the mouth of the Russian River occupy travelers here.
+Watch waves crash against the rock pedestals, called sea stacks.
+View sunsets from this west-facing beach.
+Collecting driftwood art at the mouth of the Russian River occupies some travelers here.
 (The park staff encourages driftwood collecting because the wood debris becomes a potential fire hazard to roofs in the town of Jenner.
 Periodic burning reduces the uncollected volume.)

 For a meal or bed and breakfast in Jenner, try the Jenner Inn, a turn-of-the-last-century inn.
 Seafood is the dinner specialty, washed down with an ample selection of North Coast wines.
 The Sunday champagne brunch draws a crowd.

 Camping occurs on the beach at Wright’s Beach, south of Goat Rock Beaches.
-If this is too chilly or windy, try the Casini Ranch Campground a few miles inland, at Duncan’s Mill, along the Russian River.
+However, if it is too chilly or windy, try the Casini Ranch Campground a few miles inland, at Duncan’s Mill, along the Russian River.

 Fort Ross is on Highway 1, 11 miles north of Jenner.
 An entrance fee gets you access to the area.
 There’s plenty of parking, restrooms (wheelchair accessible), and picnic tables at the beach.

-A pathway leads from the fort to the beach.
-Fishing for perch and diving for abalone is good in the surf.
+A pathway leads from the fort to the small beach.
+Fishing for perch is good in the surf.
 There are attractions here for every beach fan, including the sandy pocket beach, a rocky shore, an upland area behind the beach, and bluffs.
 The offshore underwater park adjacent to Fort Ross is popular with divers.